 * BE SAFE * BE KIND *

-*WEAR A MASK WHEN UNABLE TO DISTANCE (previously optional)*
+* WEAR A MASK WHEN UNABLE TO DISTANCE *

-IF YOU THINK YOU HAVE CORONAVIRUS OR HAVE BEEN EXPOSED:
+IF YOU HAVE CORONAVIRUS SYMPTOMS OR THINK YOU HAVE BEEN EXPOSED:

 UP-TO-DATE PREGNANCY INFORMATION ABOUT CORONAVIRUS